Get a monitor and contributor to air quality data in your city.

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Krakow air is currently 2.3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Krakow is currently 5.7 times the WHO annual air quality guideline value

 Good 45 US AQI